cloudedseal/blog/content/blog/cs-english-words.md

    > If you describe something as immense, you mean that it is extremely large or great.
 8. interfere
    > If you say that someone interferes in a situation, you mean they `get involved in` it although it does not concern them and their involvement is not wanted. 干涉
+9. inbound
+   > An inbound `flight` is one that is arriving from another place. 入站的。反之 outbound。

 ## j